Gödel metric: A cylindrical chart

 In this section, we introduce another coordinate chart for the Gödel solution, in which some of the features mentioned above are easier to see.

 Derivation

-Gödel did not explain how he found his solution, but there are in fact many possible derivations.
+Gödel did not explain how he found his solution, but there are many possible derivations.
 We will sketch one here, and at the same time verify some of the claims made above.

 Start with a simple frame in a cylindrical type chart, featuring two undetermined functions of the radial coordinate: